devYaoYH/Meta-Intellectual-Musings/XAI/article.md

 # Types of Explanations

-With the current extent of XAI in mind, we can finally review its limits by considering just what sort of explanations are produced by XAI methods.
+With the current extent of XAI in mind, both post-hoc and ante-hoc approaches, we can finally review its limits by considering more broadly just what sort of explanations are produced by XAI methods.
 Classically, Aristotle classified explanations into 4 categories [[Andrea Falcon, Stanford Encyclopedia of Philosophy: Aristotle on Causality](https://plato.stanford.edu/entries/aristotle-causality/#FouCau)]:

-- Efficient Cause: "primary source of the change"
+- Efficient Cause: "primary source of the change" (Causal explanation)
-- Final Cause: "the end, that for the sake of which a thing is done"
+- Final Cause: "the end, that for the sake of which a thing is done" (Functional explanation)
-- Formal Cause: "the form"
+- Formal Cause: "the form" (Categorical explanation)
-- Material Cause: "that out of which"
+- Material Cause: "that out of which" (Constituent explanation)

+These four categories broadly guide what kind of answers we give to 'why' questions.
+Why is something the way it is?
+We can answer such a question by examining the chain of causes that led to the even under question (causal explanation).
+We can also refer to the function of the event to draw answers from.
+For some events the heuristic of category membership may be sufficient, though more often than not such a heuristic is prone to bias.
+Lastly, we can also refer to the parts that makes up the event under question for an explanation (what it consists in).
+These forms of explanations are all within reach of present-day XAI methods as an examination of the model under question will suffice.
+However, there is yet another form of explanations, one which we briefly pointed out earlier: *social* explanations that XAI will find difficulty in addressing.

+Tania Lombrozo points out that explanations are both a product and a process [[Tania Lombrozo, 2006](https://www.sciencedirect.com/science/article/pii/S1364661306002117)].
+In Tim Miller's review of XAI from a social sciences perspective, he builds upon this and argues that there are 3 areas of explanations we need to consider [[Tim Miller, 2018](https://arxiv.org/pdf/1706.07269.pdf)]:

+1. Cognitive process: "process of abductive inference for 'filling the gaps' to determine an explanation for a given event"
+2. Product: "explanation that results from the cognitive process"
+3. Social process: "transferring knowledge between explainer and explainee ... goal is that the explainee has enough information to understant the *causes* of the event"

 # Distinguishing between Diagnostics and Explanation

 I will argue that present techniques of XAI produces not explanations but diagnostics.
-Explanations as a social construct should strictly include humans in the loop and it would be best to treat present results from the field of XAI as mere diagnostic tools to avoid confusion and granting such tools too much authority.
+Explanations as a social construct should strictly include humans in the loop and it would be prudent to treat present results from the field of XAI as mere diagnostic tools to avoid confusion and granting such tools too much authority.

 # Explanations exist outside AI Models

+The fight for illuminating what's within our black box AI models or devising non black box AI models is indeed laudable.
+However, we need to consider that what we consider as 'explanations' do not have a fixed mathematical nature unlike the methods of examination proposed by XAI.
 Giulia and Luca observed in their review of XAI that "very few scholars have proposed approaches for evaluating such layer of explainability, either proposing formal, objective metrics or involving human-centered evaluation with model designers and end-users." [[Giulia et.al, 2020](https://arxiv.org/pdf/2006.00093.pdf)].

 # XAI not merely as a way of looking back, but looking forwards